Trinity Alumni Weekend 2016

 152 - 160 Pearse Street

-|13.45||Opening remarks by the Chair|
+|13.45||Opening Remarks by the Chair|

-|16.45||Trinity School of Medicine Today and Tomorrow
+|16.45||Trinity Medicine: Today and Tomorrow

-Paul Browne, Professor of Haematology; Consultant Haematologist and Director of the National Adult Stem Cell Transplant Programme at St. James's Hospital Dublin; Head of School of Medicine, TCD
+Professor Paul Browne, Professor of Haematology; Consultant Haematologist and Director of the National Adult Stem Cell Transplant Programme at St. James's Hospital Dublin; Head of School of Medicine, TCD

 |17.00||Closing Remarks by the Chair|